CareerExplorer’s step-by-step guide on how to become a software engineer.

 • Usability testing

-While a Bachelor’s Degree remains the preeminent requisite to enter the field, Coding Bootcamps are a relatively new educational path for software engineers.
+While a bachelor’s degree remains the preeminent requisite to enter the field and become a software engineer, Coding Bootcamps are a relatively new educational path.
 These programs typically last between eight to twelve weeks and place students into a hands-on, immersive learning environment.

-The following are the most common specializations in the software engineering field:
+The following are the most common specializations that software engineers can choose from in the software engineering field:

 Problem solving-based, non-Web-based software development that includes programming languages such as Java and C#